bhavul/hinglish-data-generation/README.md

 docker-compose up -d
 ```

 Currently the producer runs only for 10 minutes and then exits.
-You can easily remove this time limit (check `tweets-producer/app.py`).
-In initial testing, this generates close to 30-100 hinglish tweets within 10 minutes.
+You can easily remove this time limit (by commenting `PRODUCER_TIME_LIMIT` flag in your `.env`).
+In initial testing, this generates close to 30-60 hinglish tweets within 5 minutes.

 ## Check logs